-Today we will show you how to make a drawing for each weldment section.
+Today we show you how to make a drawing for each weldment part.

-And even how to add a sheet with views (for each body!) automatically.
+And even how to add a sheet with views and dimensions automatically.

 Suppose you have a few strangely shaped weldment members in your design.